robinagist/ezo/README.md

 + built-in Ethereum test client.
 Start ezo and bring up a second terminal to run contracts that kick off events.
 + asychronous, single-threaded.  no multiprocess witchcraft to deal with.

-### coming in version 1.0 - decentralized Ezo on BigchainDB
+### coming in version 1.0 - decentralized Ezo on Tendermint!!

 ![ezo in action](https://user-images.githubusercontent.com/1685659/41318471-44f8a1f8-6e4d-11e8-8707-441c58d78987.png)
 ##### ezo test client running against another instance of ezo in oracle mode